syhptrdhee/supply-chain-cost-analysis/README.md

 ## Disclaimer
-This project was created for **academic and educational purposes only**.
+This project was created for learning purposes only.
-The data and analysis are used solely for learning and demonstration purposes and do not represent actual business decisions or recommendations.
+The dataset is sourced from DataCamp Case Studies and does not represent real business conditions.
+All analyses and insights are based on simulated data for educational use.